mo-azfar/OTRS-Process-Management-ACL-For-Owner-or-Responsible/README.md

 	  	PropertiesActivityEntityID
 	  	= To restricl ACL on specific Activity.
 One Activity ID only.

-	  	OwnerActivityDialogEntityID
+	  	PossibleActivityDialogEntityIDOwner
 	  	= To determine what Activity Dialog screen that available to ticket owner.
 	  	= Can be multiple separate by semicolon (;)

-	  	ResponsibleActivityDialogEntityID
+		= Value must be present

+	  	PossibleActivityDialogEntityIDResponsible
 	  	= To determine what Activity Dialog screen that available to ticket responsible.
 	  	= Can be multiple separate by semicolon (;)
+		= Value must be present

 3. Only 1 ACL is activate by default.
 If you have additional Process Management or Activity to apply this ACL, please activate another config (Valid="0" to Valid="1") and configure it.

+4. Remember for each Activity Dialog that require Owner or Responsible action, please set 'Required Lock' = 'Yes'

-4. Additonally, if the provided config not enough, you may write additional xml param to the xml file.
+5. Additonally, if the provided config not enough, please write additional xml param to the xml file and rebuild config.
 **Setting Name** , **Name** must be **unique** !

     		Setting Name = <Setting Name="Ticket::Acl::Module###10-Ticket::Acl::Module" Required="0" Valid="1">